renderedtext/semaphore-docs-new/source/docs/databases/memcached.md

 Memcached is running on the default port 11211.

+To find out the version of memcached you are using, execute `telnet localhost 11211` and type `version`.

-List of all packages and versions is available on the [supported application stack](/docs/supported-stack.html) page.
+The list of all supported packages and versions is available on the [supported application stack](/docs/supported-stack.html) page.